 It is important to realise that if a child has a squint, the purpose of the patch is to improve the vision in the eye and will not improve the squint.

 Can there be any complications or risks?

 It is very important that the patching is carried out exactly as instructed.
-There are dangers in carrying out too much patching but equally if not enough patching is done soon enough, the vision may not improve to a satisfactory standard because valuable ‘development time’ may be lost.
+There are dangers in too much patching, if not enough patching is done soon enough, the vision may not improve to a satisfactory standard because valuable “development time” has been wasted.

 What will happen?

-The orthoptist will advise how long and how often a child should wear his/her patch and what sort of patch it should be.
+The orthoptist will advise how long and how often a child should wear their patch and what sort of patch it should be.

 The patch is applied to the child’s face, with glasses on top if worn.